 1. EAT MORE FREQUENTLY

-In individuals who have low appetites, it may seem insensitive to tell them to eat more friendly, but that is exactly what is necessary to train the body, hormones, and GI tract to be able to produce hunger cues, increase metabolism, and be more productive with digestion
+In individuals who have low appetites, it may seem insensitive to tell them to eat more frequently, but that is exactly what is necessary to train the body, hormones, and GI tract to be able to produce hunger cues, increase metabolism, and be more productive with digestion

 When struggling to eat more due to low appetites, it is key to eat more frequent meals that may consist of less calories per meal than a normal meal.
 For example, let’s say you struggle to eat 4 meals a day.
-You are currently eating three meals; breakfast is 600 calories, lunch is 500 calories, and dinner is 800 calories.Your net calorie intake for that day is 1900 calories, as a severely low amount of calories for someone looking to gain weight.
+You are currently eating three meals; breakfast is 600 calories, lunch is 500 calories, and dinner is 800 calories.Your net calorie intake for that day is 1900 calories, that’s a severely low amount of calories for someone looking to gain weight.
 If you told that person to eat an additional 600 calorie meal, they may look at you and call you crazy (and call it impossible).

 If this person added two, 300 calories snacks during the day, boosting their meal count to five meals per day, they may in fact be able to hit those numbers and do so without adding gut stress.
-Good options for this would be shakes, liquid calories, or “dirtier” foods (keep reading below for more information)
+Good options for this would be shakes, liquid calories, or “dirtier” foods (keep reading below for more information).